imegabiz/multi-proxy-config-fetcher/README.md

    - Testing parameters
    - Geolocation API preferences
 3. Edit `settings/fragment_settings.py` if you want to customize the advanced TLS fragmentation used in the Fragment endpoint
+4. Edit the `TARGET_COUNTRIES` dictionary in `src/country_splitter.py` if you want to change which countries get their own subscription file
-4. Enable GitHub Actions in your forked repository
+5. Enable GitHub Actions in your forked repository
-5. Configurations will auto-update automatically on the project's schedule
+6. Configurations will auto-update automatically on the project's schedule

 #### Local Setup